- What is a CT angiogram / CT angiography (CTA)?

 - Whether the area of the body to be screened includes the womb and/or the unborn child

-- The timeline of the pregnancy: after 15 weeks, the foetus is considered to be sufficiently developed that the risks from the exposure to radiation, that a single scan involves, are thought to be negligible.
-(See FAQs.)
+- The timeline of the pregnancy: After 15 weeks, the fetus is considered to be sufficiently developed that the risks from the exposure to radiation that a single scan involves are thought to be negligible.

 A person who is scheduled for a CT angiogram may often be advised to avoid eating or drinking for a number of hours before the procedure.
 The exact length of this period depends on the body parts being examined and how extensive the angiogram will be.
 Talk to a doctor about the details of any forthcoming scan and follow their advice about how to prepare.

-Please talk to the doctor beforehand about how to take prescribed or OTC medication before the scan and on the day of the scan.
+A doctor should be consulted beforehand about how to take prescribed or OTC medication before the scan and on the day of the scan.
 Usually, there is no need to change one’s medication regimen before the scan.

 Almost all CT angiograms require the use of a contrast material.
 This is a dye which can be seen by X-ray equipment.
 For an angiogram, contrast material is injected into the body through a vein, making the blood vessels stand out from the rest of the image.
 Contrast material is normally harmless and passes out of the body during urination following the scan.

 However, before administering contrast material, the doctor will check the clinical history of the individual to ascertain whether it is suitable.
 Contrast material may cause kidney damage in people who have previously experienced kidney problems.
 If a person has a history of asthma or previous allergic reactions to contrast material, the chances of experiencing an adverse allergic reaction are heightened.
 Often, counter measures can be taken to ensure that these people are able to undergo an CT examination if needed.

 During the CTA